zulhfreelancer/banjir-api/README.md

 ### About

 1. Built with Ruby on Rails 5.0.1
-2. Deployed on Heroku on midnight of 01 Jan 2017 :tada: :fireworks: :sparkles:
+2. Deployed on Heroku on midnight of 01 Jan 2017
 3. Data updated every 1 hour

 ### Known Issues